janomach/the-hardisc/fpga/README.md

 1. Open Vivado from this directory
 2. Run the [TCL script](https://github.com/janomach/the-hardisc/tree/main/fpga/project_setup.tcl) in Vivado
+    * This step will also generate and open a SEM project that can be closed
-3. Check RTL [configuration](https://github.com/janomach/the-hardisc/wiki/Configuration) before a synthesis.
+3. Check RTL [configuration](https://github.com/janomach/the-hardisc/wiki/Configuration) before a synthesis

 More information can be found [here](https://digilent.com/reference/programmable-logic/guides/getting-started-with-vivado).